 Tips and tricks

 - Export grades in a spreadsheet format.
 Then copy and paste that information into another file that has worksheet ("raw grades").
 Create other worksheets which are custom reports which take their data from "raw grades".
 This works if graded activities are not moved around to different positions in the course.
 This allows you to create a standard printed report(s).
-For example a compact landscape report of all students and all grades for each activity, a report of just quizes, another of lessons, another of assignments.
+For example, a compact landscape report of all students and all grades for each activity, a report of just quizzes, another of lessons, another of assignments.
 A pivot table of students by scores, generated from a report worksheet, which gets its data from the raw data.

 - Mailmerge exported grades into custom documents.
 For example, a document that is given to a department to file as a proof of training, with scores for every subject quiz.